-To make sure students remain on track to submit on time and are aware of the hard submission deadline after 4 years of registration, a final progress review is required in the late Spring of your final year.
+To make sure students remain on track to submit on time and are aware of the hard submission deadline after 4 years of registration, a final progress review is required before your end of registration.
 This needs to consider and discuss any changes/updates to the Thesis Plan you submitted at the start of the year and most importantly should offer a realistic timetable towards submission.
 It is not in your interest to be too optimistic here, please consider carefully whether you believe the timetable is achievable.
 After submission there may be an interview with the Director of Graduate Studies and/or Head of Department if there are concerns about your ability to submit on time.
-A reminder that the graduate school will not consider further extensions beyond 4 years of registration.

-The University of Warwick operates a hard final submission deadline for all full-time students which is 4 years after the starts of your registration, not including any periods where you were offically withdrawn.
-For most students, their expected submission date is sooner, usually 3.5 years.
-You will have received a notification of these dates at the beginning of your 1st year.
+The University of Warwick operates a hard final submission deadline for all full-time students which is 4 years after the starts of your registration, not including any periods where you were officially withdrawn.
+For most students, their expected submission date is sooner, usually 3.5 years in line with their funded period.
+You will have received a notification of these dates at the beginning of your course.
 During this final year, students are expected to be focussing on writing up.
 Please note that students no longer have the opportunity to request extensions.
-Previous students or supervisors may mention this possibility, but this is no longer offered for students starting after August 2011.
-More information on these rules are here.
+Further guidance on extensions for students enrolled on or after 1 August 2011